 Advantages of Incremental Model

-- Initial product delivery is faster: The product can be delivered at the initial stage so the customer can use the product early and gives us the proper feedback.
+- Initial product delivery is faster: The product can be delivered at the initial stage so the customer can use the product early and give us the proper feedback.

 - Lowers initial delivery cost: Initially, product cost is low, because the product is delivered increment-by-increment, so the customer does not have to pay all costs initially.